canada-ca/ore-ero/_data/forms/HOWTO.md

 List of widgets
  - group (using fields, used to hierarchly group fields together under)
- - list (using fields, same a group, but the subset of fields can be added multiple times)
  - string (default single text input)
  - string-i18n (Two text inputs, one for EN and the other one for FR)